Spring is the perfect season for backcountry skiing and snowboarding! What is the reason? I asked a professional guide

 Photo/Diceman

-tools to add
+Tools to add

-The equipment is basically the same as in the middle of winter, but there is a possibility that ice cream will appear in spring, so if it is during April, I would like you to add ski crampons.
-As the days get longer, it gets hotter during the day, so tours sometimes start early in the morning around 6:00.
-Then the snow is often hard.
-Wearing crampons and starting walking early in the morning, hiking for a few hours, and enjoying the comfortable skiing when the snow loosens, such a pattern is also conceivable in spring.
+The equipment is basically the same as in mid-winter, but in spring, there is a possibility of ice rinks, so if you're in April, it's a good idea to add ski crampons.
+When the days get longer, it gets hot during the day, so tours sometimes depart early in the morning, around 6am.
+The snow is often still hard at this point.
+In spring, you can start walking early in the morning with crampons, hike for a few hours, and then enjoy a comfortable ski downhill when the snow softens

 Outer layer: NORRONA | falketind Gore-Tex Paclite Jacket & lofoten Gore-Tex Pro Pants